Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ### The Achiever: An Overview

 Type 3s, or Achievers, are characterized by their desire for success, ambition, and competency.
 They embody the best in culture, often serving as role models that inspire others to more extraordinary personal achievements.
-However, they are also driven by their basic fear of worthlessness.
+However, they are also driven by their primary fear of worthlessness.
 Their pursuit of success is a quest for affirmation, a desire to be admired, to distinguish themselves from others, and to validate their value.

 Threes may become disengaged and apathetic when stressed or disintegrated, akin to an unhealthy Nine.
 On the other hand, when they are growing or integrated, Threes become more cooperative and committed to others, much like healthy Sixes.